-In this episode of the Real Finds podcast, Gordon Lamphere sits down with Stephen Wendell, CEO of Mountain Shore Properties, to discuss his real estate journey and insights into the industry.
+In this episode of the Real Finds podcast, Gordon Lamphere sits down with Stephen Wendell, CEO of Mountain Shore Properties, to discuss his commercial real estate journey and insights into the industry.
 Stephen, influenced by his family’s long history in real estate, shares the lessons he’s learned navigating the complex markets of Philadelphia, with a particular focus on the hospitality industry.
 Their conversation touches on key aspects of real estate investing, including branding, site selection, and future trends in hospitality.

 Stephen Wendell grew up surrounded by real estate.
 With his family deeply embedded in the industry, it was only natural that he followed suit.
 His early exposure to real estate not only sparked his interest but provided him with invaluable insights into the industry’s inner workings.
 However, as Stephen notes, his journey wasn’t a straight line.
 Like many, he faced the typical ups and downs but learned to leverage his family’s experience and connections to establish his career.
 This gave him a head start in understanding the intricate dynamics of real estate, particularly in the Philadelphia market.